timadair/roman-numeral-converter/README.md

-# roman-numeral-converter
+# Roman Numeral Converter

-Demo project for converting from Arabic to Roman numerals
+Demo project for converting from Arabic to Roman numerals.

-Frontend
+## Frontend

-Uses React with TypeScript + SWC, built by Vite.
-SWC increases speed at the cost of typechecking, but ESLint is in place alredy for typechecking.
-Vite also increases speed, and it's been gaining market share, so I've been wanting to build a small project with it.
+- Uses React with TypeScript + SWC, built by Vite
+- SWC increases speed at the cost of typechecking, but ESLint is in place already for typechecking
+- Vite also increases speed, and it's been gaining market share, so I've been wanting to build a small project with it

-Backend
+## Backend

-Uses Fastify for its NodeJS framework.
-Very fast, can be extended with NestJS for more integrations, can be migrated to Express relatively easily.
-The service's domain is unlikely to grow beyond microservice scope, so needing to use Express seems unlikely.
+- Uses Fastify for its NodeJS framework
+  - Very fast, can be extended with NestJS for more integrations, can be migrated to Express relatively easily
+  - The service's domain is unlikely to grow beyond microservice scope, so needing to use Express seems unlikely

-For logging, uses Pino, Fastify's default.
-Includes requestId, response statusCode and responseTime.
+- For logging, uses Pino, Fastify's default
+  - Includes requestId, response statusCode and responseTime
-Tracing across layers enabled with optional x-request-id header (for now, might replace with traceparent).
+- Tracing across layers enabled with optional x-request-id header (for now, might replace with traceparent)
-For tracing, uses cls-rtracer for handling incoming headers.
-It's widely used, well-regarded, and lightweight.
+- For tracing, uses cls-rtracer for handling incoming headers
+  - It's widely used, well-regarded, and lightweight

-For testing: Vitest (it's relatively new, I'd heard good things about it, it will work with both React and NodeJS, and I wanted to try it out), and supertest (allows HTTP calls against the server in tests)
+- For testing: Vitest (it's relatively new, I'd heard good things about it, it will work with both React and NodeJS, and I wanted to try it out), and supertest (allows HTTP calls against the server in tests)

+## Code Quality and Style

-For code quality and style: Husky, eslint, typescript-eslint, prettier.  lint-staged limits Husky to only staged files, which I wish I knew about earlier.
+- Husky, eslint, typescript-eslint, prettier - Industry best practice
+- lint-staged limits Husky to only staged files, which I wish I had known about earlier